scottmckuen/qoord/README.md

 ### Notes and caveats
 Qoord is a very simple simulator, designed to be easy to understand and hack on.
 It's not designed for speed or scale, which are challenging problems for a quantum simulator (because of the exponential growth in the size of the quantum state vector as the number of qubits increases.)
 Since quantum computation in Qoord involves repeated matrix multiplications, the accuracy will be limited by the standard floating point precision of Python and numpy - we currently don't take any measures to correct for this.

 ## Design
+### Core: states and operators
-The base layer represents and manipulates quantum states using complex-number vectors.
+The base layer represents and manipulates program states using vectors of complex numbers.
+Each state is a vector of length $2^n$, where
-Each quantum state is a vector of length $2^n$, where $n$ is the number of qubits in the system.
-To change a quantum state, we apply matrix operators through multiplication.
+$n$ is the number of qubits in the system.
+To change the program's state, we multiply the vector by a matrix operator.
 These operators are always either _unitary_ (representing quantum gates) or _projections_ (representing measurements).
-You need to apply measurements to extract information from a quantum state.
+You need to apply unitary matrices to change the state of the qubits, and use projection matrices to read the value of a qubit.

 The core of the library is the `StateVector` class, which represents a quantum state as a vector of complex numbers.
 The `StateVector` class is immutable, and all operations on it return a new `StateVector` instance.

-This makes it easy to reason about the state of a quantum system at any point in a circuit.
+### Quantum gates

 ## Usage